Comparison

 First Crack vs. Artisan

 Artisan nails the roast.
-Twenty years of hardware compatibility, real-time logging, a massive community of configuration profiles.
+Over fifteen years of hardware compatibility, real-time logging, a massive community of configuration profiles.
 It's the standard for a reason.

 Feature comparison